SCCapstone/decision_maker/README.md

 ## 2 Running the application
 This section is only for building and/or running our front end .apk on an Android device or emulator.
 The following assumes the back end has been packaged and deployed to the appropriate AWS Lambda function backing the API endpoints the application depends upon.

+**There are known issues with push notifications in Android emulators**.
+If you are experiencing any issues please try using a real android device.

 ### 2.1 Running the application from the command line
 To run the application from the command line, one must:
 1. Have an android device or emulator connected to the computer.